 1. Competitive salary

 BPO companies offer a higher take-home pay compared to other jobs in the Philippines.

 Usually, employees can get at least US$500 per month for entry-level employment.

 There are lots of success stories from BPO employees, from sending their siblings and children to private colleges, traveling to foreign countries with parents, or even just finishing off a debt.

 The BPO industry has been a great source of income for many Filipinos.

-It covers not only the BPO employees but also their family members, which gives assurance to employees when it comes to wellness.
+It covers not only the BPO employees but also their family members, which assures employees about wellness.

 Contrary to popular belief, BPO employees are well-rounded, fast-learning, and flexible individuals who are always ready to step up in their careers.

 In fact, after being regularized in the company, which is six months, an employee can apply for supervisory, managerial, or other support roles.